The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_3.md

 ### Book Product Subject Year Schema

-This table contains metrics, organised by year and currently just the BIC subject type, that are linked to each book.
+This table contains metrics, organised by published year and month and currently just the BIC subject type, that are linked to each book.

 [Link to Query](https://github.com/The-Academic-Observatory/oaebu-workflows/blob/develop/oaebu_workflows/database/sql/export_book_subject_year_metrics.sql.jinja2)